valentinawerle/valentinawerle/README.md

 ## Hi!
 I'm Valentina Werle 🌸

-A Software Engineering Student from Argentina.
+A Software Engineering Student from Argentina

 ---